Five Types Of Counselors, And How To Find The Right One For You

 Looking for a counselor?

 A clinical psychologist is a type of therapist with extensive training in assessing, diagnosing, and treating mental and behavioral illnesses.
-Clinical psychologists utilize research-backed therapy techniques, most commonly Cognitive Behavioral Therapy (CBT), to treat patients with many conditions.
-These include depression, anxiety disorders, ADHD, OCD, trauma, and substance use disorders.
+Clinical psychology is the practice of utilizing research-backed therapy techniques, most commonly Cognitive Behavioral Therapy (CBT), to treat patients with many conditions, including depression, anxiety disorders, ADHD, OCD, trauma, and substance abuse.

 A clinical psychologist will usually schedule an initial intake visit to assess the patient's mental and emotional state.
 This process, which involves an interview, a recounting of the patient's relevant history, and possible testing, will allow the psychologist to determine if your symptoms meet the diagnostic criteria for any conditions.